portfedh/portfolio_grafana/README.md

 Remember to always leave your data encrypted at rest.

-## Adding your files to portfolio run
+## Making all your scripts run automatically

-To run all your scripts with a single command you will use the following command in the terminal:
+To run all your scripts with a single command you will use the following:

 ```bash
 ./1_portfolio_run.sh
 ```

-To be able to use it, you must first make a few changes so it will find the files for the user your just created.
+To be able to use the bash script, you must first make a few changes so it will find the files for the user your just created.

 In the 'Check selected user' section, add a new elif statement with the username you just added: